Skip to main content

 88% want “work-life integration”:

-Millennials are not often willing to “take work home” with them, but they want work to reflect the culture and environment of the rest of their lives.
-A company can achieve this by sponsoring activities for employees to participate in such as movie nights, birthday parties, and guest speakers.
-Another fantastic way to encourage this culture is to offer paid volunteer time for employees to get involved in their cities while representing their company.
-All of these things can be used in job postings and interviews to attract potential employees of the millennial generation.
+Millennials may not want to “take work home,” but they do want their jobs to reflect the culture and environment of their daily lives.
+Companies can create this connection by sponsoring activities like movie nights, birthday celebrations, and guest speakers.
+Another great way to build this culture is to offer paid volunteer time, allowing employees to give back to their communities while representing the company.
+Highlighting these initiatives in job postings and interviews can help attract millennial candidates.

 Share It